SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### output_swap
-Variable for pin swapping the physical output pin to its alternative position.
+Property controlling whether to use the alternate output pin.
 See the pinout diagrams in the [Core this is part of](../../../README.md) for more info.
 Accepted values:
 ```c++
 out::no_swap;  // Use default pin position, pin 3 on the port